Acadia Healthcare (ACHC) Q2 2017 Results - Earnings Call Transcript

 Joey A. Jacobs - Acadia Healthcare Co., Inc.

-No, Brian, I think you should just see now.
-(46:51) Again, we tightened the range just to reflect that we're half way through the year and I think you take the balance and split it in half and you're going to be pretty close for the third and fourth quarter.
+No, Brian, I think you should just – again, we tightened the range just to reflect that we're half way through the year and I think you take the balance and split it in half and you're going to be pretty close for the third and fourth quarter.

 Brian Gil Tanquilut - Jefferies LLC